Trump Hit with Devastating Court Ruling

 The ruling represents a significant setback for Donald Trump’s efforts to reshape the federal workforce.
 The administration had used the shutdown as an opportunity to accelerate job cuts, targeting programs across multiple agencies.

 Illston indicated she might include a delay in her order to allow the government time to appeal.
-The ruling requires immediate action to reverse the firings and prevent additional layoffs through the end of January when the current spending authorization expires.
+The ruling requires immediate action to reverse the firings and prevent additional layoffs through the end of January, when the current spending authorization expires.

 This case has drawn attention to the tension between executive branch authority over workforce management and congressional power over federal spending and operations.
 The short-term spending law represented an unusual level of congressional intervention in personnel decisions, with lawmakers explicitly directing the reversal of firings that had already occurred.

 The ruling affects workers across multiple federal agencies who faced job losses during the prolonged shutdown.
-Many of these employees experienced disruptions to their paychecks, health care coverage, and in some cases, overseas postings for foreign service workers.
+Many of these employees experienced disruptions to their paychecks, health care coverage, and, in some cases, overseas postings for foreign service workers.

-Court filings indicate that both categories of affected federal workers include several hundred employees each, with the potential for thousands more to be impacted depending on how broadly the administration’s workforce reduction plans extended across the government.
+Court filings indicate that both categories of affected federal workers include several hundred employees each, with the potential for thousands more to be impacted depending on how broadly the administration’s workforce reduction plans extend across the government.

 The case will likely continue as the Justice Department considers its next steps, including potential appeals.
 The current injunction remains in effect through Jan.
 30, when the short-term spending law expires and Congress must again address government funding.